Infinites-Research-Organization/To-Do-List/README.md

     *   Isolating the subtle electromagnetic footprints (TEMPEST) leaked by internal clock oscillators, circuit traces, and display logic boards.
     *   Algorithmic filtering to isolate device footprints from baseline environmental RF noise.

+### 6. Radio Absorbers and Radio-Blocking Research
+* Research on Household-Item-Development of RF-absorbing and RF-Blocking materials

 ---

 ## Platform Compliance & Dual-Use Statement